 I specialize in the treatment of anxiety disorders, trauma, and adjustment disorder.
 Specifically, I work with adults and adolescents who are experiencing generalized anxiety disorder, social anxiety, panic disorder, medical phobias, PTSD, C-PTSD, and anxiety caused by circumstances, such as acute or chronic illness, physical injury, life transition, loss, relationship difficulties, and ongoing social isolation.
 Since chronic anxiety often leads to depressive symptoms, I treat that as well.

-In a warm, supportive therapeutic setting, I help clients safely process their emotions and experiences and learn practical, strengths-based coping strategies and specific techniques for symptom management and reduction.
+In a warm and supportive therapeutic setting, I help clients safely process their emotions and experiences and learn practical, strengths-based coping strategies and specific techniques for symptom management and reduction.
 I use evidence-based therapies to assist clients in identifying behavioral patterns and belief systems that keep them feeling stuck, frustrated, and unsettled.

 I am particularly experienced in and adept at working with the following populations:

-- College and graduate students as well as young adults with anxiety, social anxiety, adjustment issues, perfectionism, procrastination, and lack of motivation
+College and graduate students as well as young adults with anxiety, social anxiety, adjustment issues, perfectionism, procrastination, and lack of motivation

-- Women with Complex PTSD and trauma
+Women with Complex PTSD and trauma

-- Adults who feel stuck in unhealthy behavioral patterns and relationships
+Adults who feel stuck in unhealthy behavioral patterns and relationships